huggingface/optimum-benchmark/README.md

-# optimum-inference-benchmark
+# inference-benchmark
-A repository for benchmarking optimum's inference optimizations on transformers
+A repository for benchmarking optimum's inference optimizations on transformers.

+Hopefully a consistent multi backend benchmarking utility.